pytask-dev/cookiecutter-pytask-project/README.rst

 Hynek Schlawack <https://hynek.me/articles/testing-packaging/>`_.

 Although the article discusses the src layout in terms of Python packages, it is also beneficial to structure a project the same way.
+Next to the reasons discussed there, it is possible to use a single Python environment for multiple projects without messing with your PYTHONPATH (via `python setup.py ...` or `conda develop ...`) each time and still import modules.